United Nations Security Council Resolution 284

 United Nations Security Council Resolution 284, adopted on July 29, 1970, submitted the following question to the International Court of Justice for an advisory opinion: "What are the legal consequences for States of the continued presence of South Africa in Namibia notwithstanding Security Council resolution 276 (1970)?".
-The Council requested the Secretary-General to transmit the resolution, along with all documents likely to throw light upon to the question to the Court.
+The Council requested the Secretary-General transmit the resolution, along with all documents likely to shed light on the question to the Court.

 The resolution was adopted by 12 votes; the People's Republic of Poland, Soviet Union and the United Kingdom abstained.

+In response, in 1971, the Court issued the Consequences for States opinion, which held that South Africa's occupation of Namibia was unlawful, that all members of the UN were required to recognize that illegality, and that South Africa must withdraw.
+The UN General Assembly welcomed the Court's opinion with General Assembly Resolution 2871 on December 20, 1971.